brown-ccv/task-resting-state/README.md

 - Switch the language to Turk specific, if `src/language/<locale>.mturk.json` exists.
 - Use the Turk specific timeline if different than the primary timeline.

+**Prebuilt version**
+When GitHub Actions is run, a psiturk build will be created automatically, and can be downloaded from its artifacts (skip next step if using).

+**Build instructions**
 To set up your PsiTurk project, we provide a script that does the conversion.
 PsiTurk is a Python package used to manage HITs in Mechanical Turk.
 Before using the provided script, install [PsiTurk](https://psiturk.org/).